AshkaPathak/TDS-Virtual-TA/README.md

 ## Notes & Reflections

-To download authenticated Discourse posts, I manually extracted cookies from the browser using DevTools.
-This required me to explore various DevTools tabs (Elements, Application, etc.), helping me understand session management, HTTP headers, and browser storage.

 Handling dynamic content was challenging, especially when facing JSON decoding issues.
 I later explored tools like Playwright for session-based scraping.
 Rather than copying code blindly, I tested and customized each component to ensure I fully understood how web scraping, data formatting, and API routing work together.

+To download authenticated Discourse posts, I manually extracted cookies from the browser using DevTools.
+This required me to explore various DevTools tabs (Elements, Application, etc.), helping me understand session management, HTTP headers, and browser storage.
+Whereas for deployment, I used mock embeddings to avoid OpenAI dependencies which led me to implementing a MockEmbeddingWrapper that mimicked embed_documents() and embed_query()—this involved making the class callable and compatible with FAISS’s expectations.

+I faced certain challenges while debugging FAISS paths such as the file not found errors.
+Since FAISS doesn’t provide user-friendly error messages, so debugging "FileIOReader failed" involved a lot of trial and error—checking whether files were committed properly, inside the correct subfolders, and accessible via the deployment path.
+I also leanred how FAISS uses binary serialization (such as index.faiss for vectors and index.pkl for metadata).
+Knowing the difference between serialized index data and associated metadata helped me ensure both files were loaded correctly and mapped back into langchain's vector store structure.

 ## Related Links